arianacerreta/IDGW-bioinformatics-pipeline/STEP6-GATK-PIPELINE.md

 *For ~1000 samples, this took about 1 hour to run final_GATK.sh.*

 If you have multiple directories with individual vcfs (i.e., your ran and added more samples later), you will need to combine the complete dataset at this step.
-I edited ```final_GATK_many_dir.sh``` to combine name map files into a master list in L23-25.
+I edited ```final_GATK_many_dirs.sh``` to combine name map files into a master list in L23-25.
 If you have more than 2 unique name maps, you can add addition variables (e.g., MAPFILE3, etc.) to the section where you define variables, but don't forget to call the additional variables in line 25 (e.g., edit it to be ```cat "$MAPFILE1" "$MAPFILE2" "$MAPFILE3" > "$MAPFILEALL").

 ## 7. Generating panel summary stats
 This code give syou some general information about how the runs did on completeness by sample, read depth by locus, and on target reads.